macimax/WIKI_STEPMANIA/ssc.md

 ## \#KEYSOUNDS

-Play a sound at a certain time.
-Keysounds aren't tied to notes.
+Play a sound at a certain time, tied to a successful tap of a note or hold of a hold note.

-Note: Missing documentation on how this works, check [NotesLoader.cpp](https://github.com/stepmania/stepmania/blob/master/src/NotesLoaderSSC.cpp#L239) for the source code
+Alternatively if you add a keysound in an empty row it will be converted to an AutoKeysound and will play automatically.

+You can add keysounds using the editor.

+The \#KEYSOUNDS tag is formatted like `#KEYSOUNDS:\bgm.wav,01.wav,02.wav,` (yes, the `\` is intentional, the tag is actually written like that.)

 ## \#ATTACKS